 Every set lasts for 2-5 weeks, meaning you will have to make sure you can take enough time off work and other commitments to complete your placements.

-Placements occur at a health care facility close to where you live.
+Placements occur at a healthcare facility close to where you live within NSW.